We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 • May only certify for work personally performed

-• May be used as a starting point and extended to other licence categories
+• Can be extended to other licence categories

 Category B1.2 applies to piston‑engine aeroplanes.